- Tyler Hakamaki

 “Maximal strength training has residual training effects on motor abilities for 30 (+/-) 5 days.”

-Want to get this block free from Complete Performance Systems?
+Want to get this program block from Complete Performance Systems?

-1 - Click here for the free Complete Performance Systems powerlifting block with Triphasic Training methods.
-(Free once added to cart)
+1 - Click here for Complete Performance Systems powerlifting block with Triphasic Training methods.

 2 - Hit PRs

 Tyler Hakamaki, BS Exercise Physiology, Reflexive Performance Reset level 2, USAPL-CC